All Episodes

 There are no lawyers involved.

-The case can't come to trial in the Senate because the Senate has rules, and the rules would not allow the case to come to trial.
+Case can't come to trial in the Senate because the Senate has rules, and the rules would not allow the case to come to trial.

-Because the Constitution specifically states the president shall be removed from office upon impeachment, meaning conviction in the Senate.
+He said, no, that's not going to work either because the Constitution specifically states the president shall be removed from office upon impeachment, meaning conviction in the Senate.

 And he said, because it does not say former president, any jurisdiction the Senate has would be limited only to a sitting president or other office where they allow it.

-So that gets pretty interesting, too.
+So that gets pretty interesting too.

 Let me play Jonathan Turley's take on this.